 NACEW is independent from Manatū Wāhine Ministry for Women.
 The Ministry, alongside the Ministry of Business, Innovation and Employment, provide a policy and administrative support (secretariat) role to NACEW.

-Members include a Chair appointed by the Minister for Women, one person nominated by the New Zealand Council of Trade Unions, and one person nominated by BusinessNZ.
+Members include a Chair appointed by the Minister for Women and two members are appointed from contributing organisations - the New Zealand Council of Trade Unions and BusinessNZ.

 The current members of NACEW are:

-- Traci Houpapa, Chair: Traci has extensive governance experience and is a recognised industry leader.
+- Traci Houpapa (Waikato Maniapoto, Taranaki, Tūwharetoa), Chair: Traci has extensive governance experience and is a recognised industry leader.
 She specialises in strategic and economic development advice to Māori, iwi, and public and private sector clients, particularly in the primary industries sector.

 - Bernadette Pereira: Bernadette is a community leader and champion for Pacific women and communities.
 She has worked with the community, academic, business, and government sectors.

 - David McLean: David has extensive governance, leadership, and business experience, particularly in the banking sector.
-He is an advocate for reducing the gender pay gap.
+He is a strong advocate for reducing the gender pay gap.